spiffe/spire-plugin-sdk/docs/AUTHORING.md

 ## Running

 The [pluginmain](https://pkg.go.dev/github.com/spiffe/spire-plugin-sdk/pluginmain) package
 is used to run the plugin.
-It takes care of setting up all of the plugin facilities and wiring up the logger and hostservices.
+It takes care of setting up all the plugin facilities and wiring up the logger and hostservices.

 See the package docs for more information.